 - TLK train—Pociąg TLK.
 This class of train serves as a faster way to travel between regions.
 It will still stop at most moderate-size stations, but does not stop at every station.
-All of these trains have first class carriages, and there may be a refreshment trolley.
+Most of these trains have first class carriages, and there may be a refreshment trolley.
 Seat reservations are mandatory in both classes.

 - IC train—Pociąg IC.
 This class of train is the same as the TLK category, but with newer, recently-refurbished equipment.
 Most carriages will be air-conditioned, and many IC services now carry a buffet car.
 Some trains now have free Wi-Fi internet.

 - Express Inter-City train—Pociąg EIC.
 EIC trains feature comfortable equipment (newer, air-conditioned cars are found on these trains), few stops, and high speeds.
 The train will have first and second class cars.
 Often there will be a full-service restaurant car, and there is always at least a buffet car.
 Passengers in all classes receive a complimentary drink, and first class passengers also receive a snack.
 Seat reservations are mandatory in both classes.
 Some trains now have free Wi-Fi internet.

 - Express InterCity Premium train—Pociąg EIP.
 This new class of high-speed "Pendolino" trains serve are found on the main routes linking Warsaw with Krakow, Katowice, Wroclaw and Gdansk/Gdynia.
 All seats are reserved in both classes, and all trains are fully air-conditioned and carry a buffet car.
 Passengers in all classes receive a complimentary drink, and first class passengers also receive a meal at their seat.